mramshaw/getting-started-java/bookshelf/README.md

 * Visit `http://localhost:8080`

-## Deploy to AppEngine Managed VMs
+## Deploy to AppEngine Managed VMs/etc/profile.d/mavenenv.sh

 * In one of the subdirectories to this `README.md` file: